itssaifulhasan/spotify_data_eda/README.md

 ## Exploratory Data Analysis (EDA) on spotify top listed songs from 2010 to 2019
 **Saiful Hasan [LinkedIn](https://www.linkedin.com/in/saifulhasan22/) [Website](https://saifulhasanchayan.wixsite.com/portfolio)**

+According to Spotify’s first quarter 2020 report, they have around 286 million monthly active users.
+Among them, 130 million were Spotify Premium subscribers.
+Both the numbers are higher than the fourth-quarter report 2019 when there were 271 monthly active Spotify users and 124 million Spotify Premium subscribers.
+These numbers are enough to give us an idea of why Spotify is the world’s biggest music streaming platform by the number of subscribers.

+Recently, from Kaggle, I have got a large dataset of Spotify’s top listed songs from 2010 to 2019.
+With a curious to derive some insights from the data, I did some preliminary exploratory data analysis (EDA).
+EDA is an approach; we data scientists, researchers sometimes go through to summarize the main characteristics of the data.
+It is widespread to use visual methods in EDA to represent the insights to the non-technical audience in more straightforward ways.
+EDA helps us to explore what our data could tell us beyond the formal modeling or hypothesis testing task.

+Before I get into more of the exploratory data analysis, It is required to know a little bit of the data, and it starts with a data dictionary, which represents brief descriptions of the features we would consider to explore.

 #### Data Dictionary
 |__Feature__|__Description__|
 |:---|:---|